Teen Traffic Safety Projects

 Quit Forking Around – Put It Down

 Forking a lawn can be quite an amusing activity.
-What’s better than merely forking a lawn, you ask?
-Forking a lawn in an effort to raise awareness and save lives!
-This project uses forks and a highly trafficked area at your school or community center to raise awareness on distracted driving.
+But what’s better than just forking a lawn, you ask?
+Forking a lawn to raise awareness and save lives!

 U R The Key To A Safe Ride – Contract Activity